nestordemeure/anagram_design/README.md

 ## TODO

-* the pruning logic is broken, it should use comparisons no its own thing

 * redeeming yes
   * introcue redeeming_costs, signed integers, scaled by redeeming hits, take priority to their non redeemed equivalent
   * introduce redeeming splits, they have negative redeemed costs